tiga1231/neural_fdm/README.md

 We invite you to check the docstring of the `train.py` script to see all the input options.
 They would allow you to warmstart the training from an existing pretrained model, checkpoint every so often, as well as plot and export the loss history for your inspection.

 > A note on hyperparameter tuning.
 We utilized WandB to run hyperparameter sweeps.
 The sweeps are in turn handled by the `sweep.py` script in tandem with `sweep_bezier.yml` or `sweep_tower.yml` files, depending on the task.
 The structure of these sweep files mimics that of the configuration files described herein.
 We trust you'll be able to find your way around them if you really want to fiddle with them.

+Go back to the [Table of contents](#table-of-contents) ⬆️.

 ## Testing